GSA/inventory-app/README.md

     $ npm install cypress

 Then, you should be able to run `make cypress` to turn on cypress in interactive mode.
 If you are using WSL you may need additional setup.
 Start at [this walkthrough](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress), and consider asking a team member for setup help.
+You will also need to install npx to use the make command.

+Please be aware that the tests attempt to clean themselves after each spec file by specifically removing datasets and organizations.
+If datasets are manually added into the test organization, the dataset and organization may not be removed and this may have unintended consequences.
+If the system is in a bad state, you should be able to run `make clean` to restart in a clean environment.

 #### Extension Tests